Enterprise Outlook

 The CFO’s version of the argument is simpler than the architecture one.
 Start with what is already leaking.

-These are not edge cases.
-They are the structural consequence of running a B2B business across disconnected systems.
+Two findings. €67,000 of revenue either blocked or invisible — and not an edge case.
+It is the structural consequence of running a B2B business across systems that do not read each other.
 A mid-size company with forty active clients and a twelve-deal pipeline will lose 2–3 revenue events per month to this kind of cross-module silence.
 At an average deal value of €15,000–30,000, that is €30,000–90,000 per month in delayed, degraded, or lost revenue.
 Over a quarter, the number compounds.
 Over a year, it reshapes the growth curve.
+The full session log is in chapter three.

 What It Costs to Run